alex-neal/mars_cnn/mars_CNN.md

 ```

-Now we retrieve the set of hyperparameters that achieved the highest performance during the tuning.
+This tuning process took approximately two hours on a GPU hosted by Google Colab.
+Upon completion, we can retrieve the set of hyperparameters that achieved the highest performance:

 ```python